In a fragmented reality, Wikipedia isn’t just a refuge. It’s a roadmap

 Related: A week after the Capitol attack, Wikipedia is still struggling to find the words

 We must next design institutions that are inherently inclusive at every level.
-Over the last year, we’ve seen powerful movements led by historically marginalized communities take center stage in both government conversations and the public consciousness.
+Over the past year, we’ve seen powerful movements led by historically marginalized communities take center stage in both government conversations and the public consciousness.
 Now it is time for institutions to follow their lead, building new models of participatory leadership and intentional culture.
 This includes designing representation into governance, and developing models of shared power that incorporate healthy practices of compromise and cooperation.
 Rebuilding for inclusivity requires empathy and courage, but it’s essential to rebuilding public trust.

 Finally, we must institutionalize healthy dissent.
 Introducing structures to systematically interrogate the status quo can lead to progress.
 Creating supportive spaces for constructive, productive friction can begin to repair some of the deep ideological divides in our society—provided there is an incentive to find consensus.
 The act of rebuilding can be that motivation; empowering people to create something together is a powerful natural incentive to discuss, disagree, and reconcile varied perspectives in the pursuit of achievement.